Meet Our 2024-25 Team!

 cyaghi@francophoneschool.org

-Hi all!
-My name is Cathy Yaghi (she/her).
-This is my fourth school year working with Francophone, my 7th school year working in Speech Therapy, and my 20th year in education.
-I have spent most of that time tailoring individual supports to students ranging from children as young as 3 to high schoolers.
-I am a mother of one.
-My daughter is currently going to school at San Jose State.
-Outside of school, I enjoy playing board games with friends, attending theatre or music events and traveling with my family.
+This is Cathy Yaghi (she/her)’s fourth school year working with Francophone, her seventh year in Speech Therapy, and her twentieth year in education.
+She has spent most of that time tailoring individual supports to students ranging from children as young as three to seventeen.
+Cathy is a mother of one.
+Her daughter is currently going to school at San Jose State.
+Outside of school, Cathy enjoys playing board games with friends, attending theatre or music events, and traveling with her family.

 Margaret Maceda - Occupational Therapist